felixzero/escrocs/CAD/electrical/stepper_board/README.md

 ## Known issues

-The steppers stay actively driven all the same.
+The steppers stay actively driven all the time.
 Over prolonged use of time, the card can get really hot, we recommend to use heatsinks on the stepper drivers.

 A workaround to permit the microcontroller to switch off the drivers is the set the fuse in such a way that the RESET pin is a regular I/O of the ATMega and let the ATMega hold RESET down when the steppers are not in use.
 Beware: doing so will prevent reflashing the board.